waidyanatha/mobileSAMBRO/README.md

 	2. Wirelessly pair the app, with your terminal or command prompt go to your source code location and then type “phonegap serve”
 5. Option #2: Build APK locally
 	2. Install Android SDK
-	6. You can also build the app, with your terminal or command prompt “cordova build android”
+	6. Build the app, with your terminal: “cordova build android”